Trump congratulates Putin on winning reelection

 "And by doing so with Vladimir Putin, President Trump insulted every Russian citizen who was denied the right to vote in a free and fair election to determine their country's future, including the countless Russian patriots who have risked so much to protest and resist Putin's regime," McCain added.

+White House press secretary Sarah Sanders later said that two key issues -- Russia's meddling in the 2016 election and accusations that Russia used a nerve agent to poison a former Russian spy in the United Kingdom -- likely did not come up during the call, but disagreed with McCain's criticism.

+"We don't get to dictate how other countries operate.
+Putin has been elected in their country and it not something we can dictate to them how they operate," Sanders said.

-Trump did not say if he mentioned election meddling in his conversation with the Russian President and the official White House readout also didn't note that the topic came up.
-Trump added that he would meet with Putin in the "not too distant future."
+Trump did tell reporters that he would meet with Putin in the "not too distant future."

 "I had a call with President Putin and congratulated him on the victory, his electoral victory," Trump said during his meeting with Crown Prince Mohammad Bin Salman of Saudi Arabia.
 "The call had to do also with the fact that we will probably get together in the not too distant future so that we can discuss arms, we can discuss the arms race."